About this publication scheme

 Who we are and what we do

 The National Lottery – and with it Lottery funding for good causes like heritage, the arts, sport and charities – was established in 1994.

 Responsibility for the UK-wide distribution of National Lottery proceeds allocated to heritage was given to the Trustees of the National Heritage Memorial Fund (NHMF).
-The Lottery-distribution arm of NHMF became known as the National Lottery Heritage Fund (The Fund).
+The Lottery-distribution arm of NHMF became known as The National Lottery Heritage Fund (also known as the Heritage Fund).

 Today we are a non-departmental public body accountable to Parliament via the Department for Culture, Media and Sport (DCMS).
 This means that, although we are not a government department, the Secretary of State for Culture, Media and Sport issues financial and policy directions to us, and we report to Parliament through the department.
 Our decisions about individual grant applications and our policies are entirely independent of the Government.

 We operate across the UK with offices in Scotland, Wales, and Northern Ireland.
 We have offices in England that work in the South East, South West, London, East of England, East Midlands, West Midlands, Yorkshire and the Humber, North East and North West.